-Students attending an alternative school shall abide by the rules of their school and shall be subject to disciplinary action for violations of school rules.
-However, violation of school rules shall not constitute grounds for extension of time spent in an alternative school.
-The final decision on removal from an alternative school shall be made by the Director of the Alternative Schools.
-More information regarding Alternative Services can be found at http://www.scsk12.org/uf/alternative/?Letter=A or by calling the Alternative Schools Department at 901.416.2200.
+Students attending an alternative/non-traditional academic school or program shall abide by the rules of their school and shall be subject to disciplinary action for violations of school rules.
+The final decision on removal from an alternative/non-traditional academic school or program shall be made by the Superintendent or his/her designee.